 We offer motivated students the opportunity to earn a Master of Arts in Medical Humanities & Bioethics in conjunction with the Master of Science in Genetic Counseling.
 Northwestern University is one of the only universities in the country to offer such a unique dual-degree program.

-The Medical Humanities & Bioethics program emphasizes the interdisciplinary nature of ethics and medicine and complements much of the curriculum of the genetic counseling program.
+The Bioethics and Medical Humanities program emphasizes the interdisciplinary nature of ethics and medicine and complements much of the curriculum of the genetic counseling program.
 Students take courses in the history of medicine, the philosophical foundations of bioethics, law and medicine, literature and the social sciences.

 The degree is designed as a part-time program for working professionals, medical students, law students and genetic counseling students.
 Classes are offered at night to accommodate students' other coursework and rotations.
 On-campus classes take place over the same six quarters as the genetic counseling program.